ai-cfia/ai-cfia-ia-acia.github.io/articles/2024-06-21-nlp-projects-chat-gpt/2024-06-21-nlp-projects-chat-gpt.md

 ### Objective (Project #2)

-An Artificial Intelligence-powered text classification initiative is underway to automate the manual labelling process of a substantial HS data file.
+An Artificial Intelligence-powered text classification initiative is underway to automate the manual labelling process of a substantial HS (Harmonized System) data file.
 The system's input is human-generated descriptions of food products, and the output is the categorization of the text into various meat categories, such as Raw or Ready-to-Eat, determined by the AI model.​​​​​​​

 ### Potential Usage (Project #2)